Proposal Due Dates: May 1, 2025 at 5 p.m. ET

 Targeted Research Area: CA-focused Research

 Proposals submitted in response to this RFA must be focused on catchment area-relevant cancer research.
-This includes research related to cancers with higher incidence (breast, prostate, colorectal, lung) or mortality (lung, breast prostate) in our catchment, catchment area risk behaviors (obesity, tobacco use, low cancer screening rates, low HPV vaccination rates) and/or research on specific populations known to experience cancer disparities (e.g., racial/ethnic minorities, lower-income, rural residents), or research that targets patients in Hillman network sites.
+This includes research related to cancers with higher incidence (breast, prostate, colorectal, lung) or mortality (lung, breast prostate) in our catchment, catchment area risk behaviors (obesity, tobacco use, low cancer screening rates, low HPV vaccination rates) and/or research research to ensure the best outcomes for all communities within our 29-county catchment area, or research that targets patients in Hillman network sites.
 In addition, pancreatic cancer has emerged as an area of concern within our CA and as such pilots focused on pancreatic cancer will be considered responsive to this RFA.

 The NCI requires that all research programs within Comprehensive Cancer Centers include research relevant to their catchment areas.
-Thus, the overarching goal of this funding opportunity is to support studies that focus on reducing cancer burden for populations that reside in the 29 counties that make up the western half of Pennsylvania, particularly those populations experiencing cancer health disparities.
-For example, research addressing the specific socioeconomic, environmental, biologic, and behavioral factors that contribute to cancer burden in western PA would be considered responsive to this RFA.
-For information on specific cancer burdens and cancer disparities in the catchment area that your work may impact, please contact Kathryn Schmitz, PhD (schmitzk@upmc.edu), the Associate Director. for Catchment Area Research.
+Thus, the overarching goal of this funding opportunity is to support studies that focus on reducing cancer burden for those who reside in the 29 counties that make up the western half of Pennsylvania, particularly communities experiencing greater cancer incidence and mortality.
+For data relating to specific cancer burdens and cancer disparities in the catchment area, please reach out to the Office of Community Outreach and Engagement using the following REDCap form: https://redcap-std.hs.pitt.edu/redcap/surveys/?s=DPAXXTFCAML3HKLP.
+If you need confirmation that your project is related to the catchment area, please contact Moira Hitchens (hitchens2m@upmc.edu).